salma906/ASL-using-CNN/README.md

 # ASL-using-CNN
 ASL AI – American Sign Language Recognition System  Developed an AI-powered American Sign Language (ASL) recognition system using a Convolutional Neural Network (CNN)
+ASL AI – American Sign Language Recognition System.
+Developed an AI-powered American Sign Language (ASL) recognition system using a Convolutional Neural Network (CNN) to classify hand-sign images into their corresponding ASL letters.
+The project included image preprocessing, dataset preparation, model training, validation, and performance evaluation.
+Early stopping was implemented to prevent overfitting and automatically stop training when validation performance stopped improving.
+Model performance was evaluated using accuracy/loss curves and a confusion matrix, and the final system allows users to test the trained model with their own hand-sign images.